 - 1. What is their interest in the marketing courses offered in the program? - 2.
 What is their evaluation of the marketing courses offered in the program? - 3.
 How do the marketing courses compare to other business courses? - 4.
 Why did they choose a marketing course? - 5.
 What is their view of marketing as a career?

-This study identifies how students feel about particular attributes of the marketing education program in China, and then assesses the association of each of those attributes and also the students' attitudes towards a career in marketing.
+This research study determines how students at the university in China view the particular characteristics of the marketing program and then assesses the association of each of those evaluations and attributes towards the students' career in marketing.